 Living Conditions/Environmental Conditions

-requires substantial amount of travel between field locations in Gombe,
+requires frequent travel (up to 60%) between field locations in Adamawa

-Adamawa and Borno states.
-Considering the frequent travel from/to
+and Borno states.
+Considering the frequent travel from/to different

-different field locations, this position will require flexibility in
+field locations, this position will require flexibility in terms of

-terms of accommodation and logistics.
-Housing will be in hotels or
+accommodation and logistics.
+Housing in the field will be in hotels or

 guesthouse where available.
 Security in the field locations require

 additional vigilance and accessibility will be reassessed continuously.